zuozhenggh/learning-library/developer-library/cloud-native/springboot-adb-react/backend/backend.md

 ## **Task 5**: Testing the Backend Application Through the API Gateway

 1. Navigate to the newly create Gateway Deployment Detail and copy the endpoint

    ![](images/copy-endpoint.png " ")

-2. Testing through the API Gateway endpoint postfix the gateway endpoint with "/todolist" as shown in the image below
+2. To test the endpoint, copy the gateway endpoint in your browser and append "todolist"

    ![](images/endpoint-successful.png " ")